sxngie/Team-F/FrontEnd/code/README.md

 ### `npm ci`

 This will fetch all the dependencies.
-We pref
+We prefer to use this command over `npm install` because creates a deterministic, repeatable build.
+This ensures that we are all running the same versions of packages.

 ### `yarn sass-install`